thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 <br/>
 We are not done yet!
 While we configured the Animation metadata,  I am sure you are wondering:

-*  How is the animation property `visibilityChanged` actually connected to the component ?
+*  How is the animation property `visibilityChanged` actually connected to the component?
 *  How are the animations linked to the component’s properties?

 Since data-binding features are already supported between the **component** and its **template**,